very-good-science/data-ethics-club/site/write_ups/2022/16-11-22_writeup.md

 ## Closing Thoughts

 The automation here comes from previous and ongoing work, not just from say embodied physical labour.
-We are used to train AI in image identification and now the next step seems to be image generation.
+We are used to using AI for image identification and now the next step seems to be image generation.

 There's issues of not giving permission for using art in these models.
 When we make art and share it, we give implicit permission for it to be viewed by others and in some senses for it to provoke feelings and often inspiration.
 AI art can be more literally derivative and not consciously taking inspiration.
 The scale and industrialisation of the data scraping is truly novel, a human artist being inspired is a "manual break".